justjam2013/homebridge-virtual-accessories/README.md

 Updating the sensor will trigger the accessory to switch to the appropriate operating state, based on threshold values.

 For example, a humidifier-dehumidifier or humidifier-only will switch operating state to `humidifying` if its humidity sensor is updated to a humidity percentage value below the humidifying threshold.
 Similarly, a humidifier-dehumidifier or dehumidifier-only will switch operating state to `dehumidifying` if its humidity sensor is updated to a humidity percentage value above the dehumidifying threshold.
+And when the humidity sensor is updated to a humidity percentage value within the threshold, the accesory will switch back to `idle`.
+This could be used along with a humidity sensor to automate a dumb humidifier-dehumidifier.

 ### Enabled webhook service